 Advice for Families and Parents

 Cabrini regularly provides information and materials for parents.

 Coping with the Stranger at Your Thanksgiving Table

-When your first-year college student comes home for Thanksgiving, you may encounter a challenging transition for both you—as a parent—and your student.
+When your first-year college student comes home for Thanksgiving, you may encounter a challenging transition for both you—as a family member or parent—and your student.

 If your student has not spent much time at home since going away to college, you may see that he or she has developed new habits and is expressing different opinions.